kleene-project/docs/run/network/ipnet.md

 28e2471f17ed has exited with exit-code 0
 ```

-and verify that they are running as expected:
+and, to verify that they are running as expected:

 ```console
 $ klee lsc -a